What the Hell Happened to Volusion? Complaints, Issues, Negative Reviews, Bankruptcy and Chapter 11

 Volusion Negative Reviews

-That’s because 84% of people say they trust an online review just as much as a recommendation from a friend or family member.
+That’s because 84% of people say Volusion site, Shopify site, and BigCommerce site owners trust an online review just as much as a recommendation from a friend or family member.

-If your best friend had a problem with a company and told you to avoid their products or services, you would listen to them.
+If your best friend had a problem with a company and told you to avoid their products or services such as payment processor, shipping tools, you would listen to them.
 That’s how business owners feel when they read these negative online reviews about Volusion.

 Again, if the general public can see these reviews simply by doing an Internet search, then Volusion executives and customer support can see them as well.